YeoLab/yeolab.github.io-source/content/pages/people/brian_yee.md

 <!-- Status: draft -->

 ## Degrees
 B.S.
-Bioinformatics, UCSDM.S.
-Bioinformatics, Johns Hopkins University
+Bioinformatics, UCSD<br>M.S.
+Bioinformatics, Johns Hopkins University<br>

 ## Summary
 Brian is a bioinformatics software developer in the Yeolab focused on building tools for large scale analysis projects such as ENCODE and the U19 metadata database initiative.
 Initially joining the lab with a background working with non model assemblies, Brian is actively developing software for downstream processing and analysis of CLIP SEQ, bulk and single cell RNA SEQ data.